Isaac Pereire

 Isaac Pereire (25 November 1806 – 12 July 1880) was a French politician and businessman.

 Early life

-He was born in Bourdeaux to broker and maritime insurer Isaac Rodrigues Pereire and his wife Rebecca Lopès-Fonseca, making him the grandson of the scholar, linguist and speech pathologist Jacob Rodrigue Pereire, nephew of Isaac Rodrigues-Henriques and younger brother of Émile Pereire, who proved closely involved in his fortune and all his financial dealings.
+He was born in Bourdeaux to broker and maritime insurer Isaac Rodrigues Pereire (son of Jacob Rodrigues Pereira) and his wife Rebecca Lopès-Fonseca, making him the grandson of the scholar, linguist and speech pathologist Jacob Rodrigue Pereire, nephew of Isaac Rodrigues-Henriques and younger brother of Émile Pereire, who proved closely involved in his fortune and all his financial dealings.
 Isaac senior welcomed Isaac junior to Paris, where the latter based himself.

 Career

 He was one of the first administrators of the Chemins de fer de Lyon and created the 3 0/0 type of railway bonds, later adopted by all major French railway companies.
 He was a member of the Paris committee of the Ottoman Bank from 1863 to 1868.
 Conseiller général for Perpignan, he was elected deputy to the Corps législatif on 1 June 1863 by the single constituency of Pyrénées-Orientales.
 That election was invalidated and he was re-elected the following 20 December, sitting in the dynastic majority.

 He wrote notable articles on economic questions for the newspaper La Liberté, in which he had bought a large number of shares in 1875 and which later belonged to his son Gustave.
 He also set up a 100,000 franc prix for the best paper on poverty and - in memory of Jacob Rodrigue Pereire - found an école for deaf-mutes in Paris in 1875.
 He died at the château d'Armainvilliers in Gretz-Armainvilliers in 1880 and is buried in division 3 of the cimetière de Montmartre.